 When someone asked Tim how they succeeded in raising $100k for Soma in such a short time, Tim was open in giving credit to his friends.
 You can also tap your network of friends to see what they can add to your goal to get coverage from the national media.

-However, coverage from the national press is a quick way to spread word of mouth about your startup and if an entrepreneur has done enough planning and research, he can use the above guide to get national press with no budget.
+Gaining coverage from the national press is an effective way to spread the word about your startup.
+With enough planning and research, you can use the above guide to get national press with no budget.